Skip to content

 Summary table

-Workflow signals s.<name> / signal.<name> WorkflowSignalMapping All steps
+Workflow signals s.<name> WorkflowSignalMapping All steps Resolved before any step runs

-Validator outputs o.<contract_key> / output.<contract_key> SignalDefinition (direction=OUTPUT) Current step
+Step outputs o.<contract_key> StepIODefinition (direction=OUTPUT) Current step Output stage only

-Cross-step outputs steps.<step_key>.output.<name> Run summary storage Downstream steps
+Cross-step access steps.<step_key>.input.<name> / steps.<step_key>.output.<name> Run summary storage Downstream steps After producing step completes

 The CEL context structure

-Every CEL expression evaluates against a context with four namespaces and two aliases.
+Every CEL expression evaluates against a context with six namespaces (four with long-form aliases).
 The context is built by _build_cel_context() in validibot/validations/validators/base/base.py.
+The legal root names are defined once in CEL_NAMESPACE_ROOTS (validibot/validations/cel.py), from which every authoring-time allowlist derives — see "One source of truth" below.

 context = {